james-flemings/pmixed/README.md

 # PMixED: Private Mixing of Ensemble Distributions

-PMixED is a differentially private next token prediction protocol that mixes the output distribution of privacy-sensitive fine-tuned models and of a public model.
+PMixED is a differentially private next token prediction protocol that mixes the output distribution of privacy-sensitive fine-tuned models and the output distribution of a public model.

 ## Evironment Setup
 We used Python3.10 in our implementation.
 Run the following lines to set up the evironment: